-------------------------------------------------------------------------

 or

-to the researcher to choose which.
+up to the researcher to choose which is appropriate.

-value output to standard output; this can be then be
+is output to standard output; this can be then be

 viewed, redirected to a text file or saved as a shell